-The deadlines for submission are May 31, 2022 and October 15, 2022 no later than 11:59 p.m.
+Applications can be submitted through our online system at any point before October 17th, 2022, no later than 11:59 p.m.
+We are unable to accept any applications after this date.
+If you have any questions, contact a Program Advisor.
 The BC Arts Council office hours are 8:30 a.m. to 5:00 p.m., Monday to Friday.

-Applications must be submitted via the online grant system.
-Applicants must ensure that all information (including address verification) and documentation in their online profile is up to date before submitting an application.
+Submit your application through the Grant Management System.
+Ensure that all information (including address verification) and documentation in your organization's online profile is up to date before submitting an application.

 New applicants must register and create a profile in the online system.
-Once submitted, it may take up to four days to process your registration.
-New registrants will be notified once their registration is processed and they are able to access grant applications.
+Once the registration request is submitted, it may take up to four business days to process your request.
+BC Arts Council will email you once your registration is processed and you are able to access grant applications.

-Ensure the email address bc.artscouncil.noreply@gov.bc.ca is on your safe senders list and check your spam folders.
+Ensure the email address noreply@bcartscouncil.ca is on your safe senders list and check your spam folders.